 A Gardiner Hearing is when evidence is called during sentencing after an accused person has entered a guilty plea to outstanding charges, or in very rare instances has been found guilty after a trial.
 During a Gardiner Hearing evidence is presented to the Judge on aggravating or mitigating facts that are in dispute by either the Crown or accused.

-A Gardiner Hearing should be held if either the Crown or the accused is disputing certain aggravating or mitigating facts or issues during a sentencing hearing.
+A Gardiner Hearing should be held if either the Crown or the accused is disputing certain aggravating or mitigating factors or issues during a sentencing hearing.
 The Canadian Criminal Code at section 724(3) states that if either the Crown or the accused wish to rely on a relevant fact at sentencing they have the burden of providing it.
 The Crown is responsible to prove all aggravating facts that they want to rely on during sentencing beyond a reasonable doubt, and the accused must prove all mitigating facts that they wish the Judge to consider based on a balance of probabilities.
 In most cases on a Gardiner Hearing is brought by the Crown for the purposes of wanting the Judge to take into consideration certain aggravating factors at sentencing.

 Evidence at a Gardiner Hearing